Solder Paste Measurement: A Yield Improvement Strategy

 Why Measure Solder Paste?

 Consider the cost of rework at each stage of assembly.
 Washing and reprocessing a poorly printed board will take much less time and resources than repairing solder defects on a fully populated, reflowed board.
 A quick rule of thumb for estimating rework costs is the “10X Rule”.
 Simply, it states that rework costs at each stage of the assembly process will be 10 times greater than at the previous stage.
 For example, if a print failure costs only $.50 to correct, leaving it to be fixed after reflow will cost $5.00.
-That same failure left unchecked until after ICT/functional test (when the PCB is fully populated or mounted in an assembly) will cost $50.00 to fix.
+That same failure left unchecked until after the ICT/functional test (when the PCB is fully populated or mounted in an assembly) will cost $50.00 to fix.
 And if a poorly printed (and reflowed) solder joint fails in the field, the costs associated with resolving the problem and soothing the customer could run $500.00, or more.
 It’s easy to see how the savings attributed to finding defects as early as possible in the process (i.e. at the printing stage) can easily justify the costs associated with obtaining solder paste measurement equipment and implementing a paste inspection strategy.

 Choosing the Equipment and Inspection Procedure for Your Company